 Frosty's Television Story

 Karen is the child that finds the magical hat, which originally belonged to a magician named Professor Hinkle.
-Once Hinkle discovers the magic powers of the hat, he repeatedly tries to get it back.
+She uses the hat to bring Frosty to life.
+However, once Hinkle discovers the magic powers of the hat, he repeatedly tries to get it back.

-Frosty, Karen and the children are concerned about Frosty melting.
+Frosty, Karen, and the children are concerned about Frosty melting.
 They decide that Frosty should go to the North Pole where he can never melt.
 Karen and Frosty stowaway on a refrigerated train car.
-On the same train is Professor Hinkle who is still trying to get the hat back.
+On the same train is Professor Hinkle, who is still trying to get the hat back.

 While on the train, Frosty notices how cold Karen is becoming.
 They jump off the train so she won't freeze, leaving Hinkle behind.
 Hinkle's rabbit, Hocus Pocus, suggests that Santa Claus may be able to help them.
-The forest animals build a fire to keep Karen warm but Hinkle arrives and extinguished the fire.
-As they flee Hinkle, Frosty and Karen discover a greenhouse.
+The forest animals build a fire to keep Karen warm, but Hinkle arrives and extinguished the fire.
+As they flee, Hinkle, Frosty, and Karen discover a greenhouse.
 They go inside: Karen to get warm and Frosty to avoid Hinkle.
 The magician, however, locks them in the greenhouse.

 At this point, Hocus Pocus arrives with Santa Claus, but it appears to be too late.
 Frosty has melted in the greenhouse.
-Santa, however, explains that Frosty is made of Christmas snow and therefore cannot melt away completely.
+Santa, however, explains that Frosty is made of Christmas snow and, therefore, cannot melt away completely.
 Just then, a cold wind blows through the greenhouse and Frosty comes back to life.

 Hinkle arrives again and demands his hat.
 Santa convinces Hinkle that he should give Frosty the hat.
 If he does, Santa promises a special present in his Christmas stocking.
 Hinkle departs to write his Christmas list.

 Santa returns Karen to her home and takes Frosty to the North Pole.
 The show closes with a scene from the following Christmas.
-All the characters are parading through the town square, singing "Frosty the Snowman."
+All the characters are parading through the town square, singing Frosty the Snowman.
 Hinkle is wearing his present from Santa: a new top hat.
 At the conclusion, Frosty goes back to the North Pole with Santa, vowing to be back on the next Christmas Day.